-There is no cure for diabetes, but it usually can be treated and managed effectively.
+There is no cure yet for diabetes, but it usually can be treated and managed effectively.
 In fact, some people with mild type 2 diabetes can manage their condition with just diet and exercise and can avoid even having to take medication.
 Your healthcare provider will consider a comprehensive list of factors—your age; overall health; medical history; type of diabetes; extent of the disease; tolerance for specific medications, procedures, or therapies; expectations for the course of the disease; and your opinion or preferences—when assessing your treatment options.
-Treatments primarily involve diabetes medication, insulin therapy, and/or a diet and exercise plan.
+Treatments primarily involve a diet and exercise plan, diabetes pills, and/or insulin or other injections.

-Several different classes of oral medications are available to treat type 2 diabetes, and they are effective because these patients still have some ability to produce insulin in the pancreas.
-There are many types of diabetes pills, each with a specific purpose, and most patients take several different medications.
-There are no similar medications to treat people with type 1 diabetes.
-However, these medications may be used in combination with an insulin regime to manage blood glucose levels in type 1 diabetics.
-Learn more about drugs that lower blood sugar levels.
+Several different classes of oral medications are available to treat type 2 diabetes, and some are effective because these patients still have some ability to produce insulin in the pancreas.
+There are many types of diabetes pills and injections, each with a specific purpose, and some patients take several different medications.
+Some of these medications may be used in combination with an insulin regime to manage blood glucose levels in people with type 1 diabetes.

 Insulin therapy is needed for people with type 1 diabetes because their pancreases no longer produce it naturally.
-In type 2 diabetics, the pancreas produces low levels of insulin and may need insulin therapy if other types of treatment do not adequately maintain healthy glucose levels.
+In type 2 diabetics, insulin doesn’t work appropriately in the body, or the pancreas often produces too little insulin, causing some patients to require insulin therapy if other types of treatment do not adequately maintain healthy glucose levels.